Jonty-Lees/production_line/README.md

 - During the interview, we may ask about the effect of changing certain aspects of the simulation.
 (E.g. the length of the conveyor belt.)
 - Flexibility in the solution is preferred, but we are also looking for a sensible decision on where this adds too much complexity, (Where wouid it be better to rewrite the code for a diferent scenario, rather than spending much more than the allotted time creating an overly complicated, but very flexible simulation engine?)

+### Fizzbuzz

+Create a simple fizzbuzz function that allows prints number from 1 - user inputed number.
+If a number is divisable by 3, print 'Fizz'
+If a number is divisable by 5, print 'Buzz'
+If a number is divasble by 3 & 5, print 'FizzBuzz' if not, print the number.